What Is a Decentralized Autonomous Organization (DAO)?

 Social DAOs

 Also known as creator DAOs, these collaborative platforms bring together like-minded individuals in the likes of social networking.
-Typically, there is a barrier to entry, depending on the community.
+There is typically a barrier to entry, depending on the community.
 This can come in the form of holding a specific number of tokens, owning an NFT or holding an invitation to join a particular collective.

 Examples

-• Developer DAO: A community of thousands of Web3 builders on a mission to onboard, educate and support Web3 developers to accelerate the impact of a new wave of builders, emphasizing their role in “creating a better internet.”
+• Developer DAO: A community of thousands of Web3 builders on a mission to onboard, educate and support Web3 developers to accelerate the impact of a new wave of builders, emphasizing their role in creating a “better, more equitable future.”

 Collector DAOs